Threebuddies/GregCraft/README.md

 - Change gamemode of player to spectate on death
 - Paper heals self
 - Stick heals other players
+- String is a claymore

 TO DO

-- String is a claymore
-- Set teams automatically on game start
+- Set teams automatically on round start